Skip to content

 • Then the output contains 14.2.0

-bbt is about documentation and simplicity, Markdown1 is a perfect fit.
+bbt being about documentation and simplicity, Markdown1 is a perfect fit.

 Let's consider a slightly more complete example: simple example